-Replacement of lost, stolen or misdirected supplies and DME is the sole financial responsibility of the DME provider.
-The Medicaid program does not provide reimbursement for replacement supplies of lost, stolen or misdirected DME deliveries.
+- Replacement of lost, stolen or misdirected supplies and DME is the sole financial responsibility of the DMEPOS provider.
+The Medicaid program does not provide reimbursement for replacement supplies of lost, stolen or misdirected DMEPOS deliveries. - The Department reserves the right to require member or caregiver signatures in situations where there is high probability of lost or stolen items, or an increase in complaints from members concerning lost or stolen items.